themanaworld/tmwa/README.md

 #### Distribution tarballs
 - Run `make dist` or `make bindist` to create distribution tarballs.

-### Note about attoconf
-TMWA's `./configure` script is implemented using a python package called 'attoconf'.
-It provides a simpler alternative to GNU autoconf.
-Attoconf is available at [Github](https://github.com/o11c/attoconf/) and is a well-behaving python package.
-Please note that attoconf requires Python 2.7, however efforts to bring it to Python 3 are in progress.

 ### What is installed
 #### Overview